Why learn French of all options? What are the advantages? Is it really worth it in 2026? Check out the 24 top benefits of studying French.

 For instance, the difference between French and Spanish sounds is substantial.
 You will make an advance once you have a good grasp of the language.

-Learning French can be the starting point for knowing other Romance languages.
+Learning French can serve as a starting point for learning other Romance languages.

 It also helps English, Dutch, German, Scandinavian, and other European languages.
-This is because most have the same Indo-European roots and share the same features.
+This is because most share Indo-European roots and similar features.

 18. French is a beautiful language